mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The `tree_hash` field contains a commitment to the contents of the group's rachet tree and the credentials for the members of the group, as described in {{tree-hashes}}.
-* The `transcript_hash` field contains the list of `GroupOperation` messages that led to this state.
+* The `confirmed_transcript_hash` field contains a running hash over the handshake messages that led to this state.

 When a new member is added to the group, an existing member of the group provides the new member with a Welcome message.
 The Welcome